-The various asset classes come with different levels of risk (volatility of returns) and thus deliver different expected returns over the medium- to long-term.
+The various asset classes come with different levels of risk (volatility of returns) and thus deliver different expected returns over the medium to long-term.
 But, no one asset class always performs best over an investment period.
-Asset classes consist of a group of securities with varying degrees of risk.
+Asset classes include equities (shares), fixed-interest assets (such as bonds), property, cash and alternative assets (such as private equity)